revanth2003ks/House_Price_Prediction/README.md

 * Reduced the impact of missing values, duplicates, and outliers.
 * Built two regression models for house price prediction.
 * Compared model performance to identify the better-performing algorithm.
-* Observed that the Decision Tree model captured complex patterns better, while Linear Regression provided a simple and interpretable baseline.